ConductionNL/commonground-gateway/docs/features.md

-# Features
+#Features
-The web gateway is designed as an feature rich solution to quickly developing progressive web applications.
+The web gateway is designed as a feature rich's solution to quickly developing progressive web applications.
-## Sources
+##Sources
 Sources form the beating heart of the gateway.
 A source represents an external API (be it either registered or microservice in nature) that might be exposed through the web gateway.
 Adding an API as a source WILL NOT cause that API to be exposed.
-API’s might be added manually our through discovery, discovery methods currently on the roadmap are NLX, Autorisatie Component and Generic Kubernetes services.
+API’s might be added manually or through discovery, discovery methods currently on the roadmap are NLX, Autorisatie Component and Generic Kubernetes services.

 Properties
 *name*:
 *description*
-## Authentication
+##Authentication
 The web gateway provides several out of the box authentication mechanisms that are aimed at lowering the dependency on external services.
-The include DigiD and ADFS and also come with local and online mock environments.
+Includes DigiD and ADFS and also come with local and online mock environments.
 Creating an easy and straightforward flow to setting up application focuses on governmental services.

-## Authorisation
+##Authorisation
-The web gateway can either provide an authorisation scheme on its own or deffer to other components like ADFS or het user component.
+The web gateway can either provide an authorisation scheme on its own or deffer to other components like ADFS or the user component.

-## Multi-application
+##Multi-application
-It is possible to split authorisation based on application profiles, providing basic framework for running multiple applications from the same gateway.
+It is possible to split authorisation based on application profiles, providing a basic framework for running multiple applications from the same gateway.

-## Multi-tenancy
+##Multi-tenancy
 The web gateway provides multi-tenancy by separating all the data it holds (both configuration and actual usage) along the lines of organizational id’s.
-This is hardcoded into a database query’s and thereby provides a save an fool proof way of running an  multi tenancy setop from an single installation.
-If you however prefer an seperation of databases on tenant base we advise you to use a multi-installation setup.
+This is hardcoded into a database query’s and thereby provides a save a full proof way of running a multi-tenancy setup from a single installation.
+If you however prefer a separation of databases on tenant base, we advise you to use a multi-installation setup.
-## NL Design System Ready
+##NL Design System Ready
-The wab gateway provides an ease (and inline scripting save) way of providing application with NL Design System token files based on the organisation that is currently served (see multy-tenency).
-This allows applications to easily implement NL Design by using nl Design tokens (a full list of which can be viewed here).
-The only actions an application need to take is to include the following line before loading other ccs files `/api/organisation/{id}/nl-design-tokens.css`.
+The web gateway provides an ease (and inline scripting save) way of providing an application with NL Design System token files based on the organization that is currently served (see multi-tenancy).
+This allows applications to easily implement NL Design by using NL Design tokens (a full list of which can be viewed here).
+The only actions an application need to take is to include the following line before loading other CCS files `/api/organization/{id}/nl-design-tokens.css`.
 Keep in mind that from a security perspective the API needs to be provided from the same domain as the actual application.

 ## Haven ready
 ad

-## GDPR compliance and logging
+##GDPR compliance and logging
-The web gateway support logging all data requests and there ‘doelbinding’ to a gdpr registry (or in case of ducth governmental agencies the vng doelbindings register), be aware do that activating this functionality can lead to double registrations in said registry if the receiving api is also already logging all requests.
-Therefore please check the documentation of the api you are connecting before activating this function
+The web gateway support logging all data requests and there ‘doelbinding’ to a gdpr registry (or in case of Dutch governmental agencies the VNG doelbindings register), be aware that activating this functionality can lead to double registrations in said registry if the receiving API is also already logging all requests.
+Therefore please check the documentation of the API you are connecting before activating this function

-##N otifications and event driven
+##Notifications and event driven
-The web gateway can send notification on its own behalf when receiving and processing request (both on successful and unsuccessful results) and thereby trigger event driven applications (like a busnes engine), it can however also trigger events on the behalf of other api’s thereby providing event driven architecture to ecosystems that normally do not support such a scheme.
-In both cases the gateway requires an notification api to be present under its sources and configurations for the others sources or entities that should us this api.
+The web gateway can send notification on its own behalf when receiving and processing request (both on successful and unsuccessful results) and thereby trigger event-driven applications (like a business engine), it can however also trigger events on the behalf of other API’s thereby providing event-driven architecture to ecosystems that normally do not support such a scheme.
+In both cases the gateway requires a notification API to be present under its sources and configurations for the others sources or entities that should use this API.

-## Smart cashing
+##Smart cashing
 The web gateway relies on smart caching to quickly serve required data, it does this by taking active subscriptions on any resources that it cashes.
-E.g. when cashing a case from zgw it will take an notificatie subscription, any time the case is changed the web gateway will drop it from it cache and (if cache warmup is activated) replace it with a new copy).
+E.g. when cashing a case from zgw it will take a notificatie subscription, any time the case is changed the web gateway will drop it from it cache and (if cache warmup is activated) replace it with a new copy).
 This simple process means that any api that supports the notificatie or berichten standaard will be served to the client lightning fast.
 It also allows the gateway to share cache between applications (do not organisations) to speed the proses up even more.

-## Field limiting
+##Field limiting
-The web gateway supports limiting the returned data by use of the fields query parameter.
-When supplied the gateway wil only return the requested attributes (even if the entity contains more attributes) and wil only log the requested fields in the GDPR registry.
+The web gateway supports limiting the returned data by use of the field's query parameter.
+When supplied, the gateway will only return the requested attributes (even if the entity contains more attributes) and will only log the requested fields in the GDPR registry.
 Fields can be supplied as comma separated or in an array as in ?fields=field1,field2,field2 or ?fields[]=field1&fields[]=field2.
 When dealing with sub entities simply listing the attribute containing the entity will result in returning the complete entity when only specific fields are required then a dot notation array can be used to filter those e.g. ?fields[]field1.subfield1.
 Field limitation is only supported to a field depth of 5.

-## Entity extension
+##Entity extension
-Occasionally you might encounter a linked data uri to a different api in a commonground registry (zgw api’s are notorious examples) if sufficient rights have been provided (the references api is a valid gateway source and the user/application combination has right to an entity matching the uri’s endpoint) you can use the gateway to include the linked data object in the result if though it where one result (keep in mind do that this provides worse performance than just setting up the attribute properly).
-To do this you can use the extend query parameters e.g. `?extend[]=field1` which can also be used on sub entities by using dot annotation eg.  `?extend[]=field1.subfield1`.
-The gateway will try to use smart cashing to quickly deliver the desired sub entity but this will require additional internal calls at best, or an external api call at the worst.
+Occasionally you might encounter a linked data URI to a different API in a common ground registry (ZGW API’s are notorious examples) if sufficient rights have been provided (the references API is a valid gateway source and the user/application combination has right to an entity matching the URI’s endpoint) you can use the gateway to include the linked data object in the result if through it where one result (keep in mind do that this provides worse performance than just setting up the attribute properly).
+To do this you can use the extend query parameters e.g. `?extend=field1` which can also be used on sub entities by way’s od dot annotation eg.  `?extend=field1.subfield1`.
+The gateway will try to use smart cashing to quickly deliver the desired sub entity but this will require additional internal calls at best or an external API call at the worst.
 Severely impacting performance.
-### Metadata extension
-In addition to the way we can extend objects as described above, there is also a way to use the extend query parameter to show more metadata about objects.
-This can be done by using `?extend[]=x-commongateway-metadata` and if you just want one or a few specific metadata fields you could also do the following: `?extend[]=x-commongateway-metadata.dateCreated&extend[]=x-commongateway-metadata.dateModified`.
-Please do note that using the Accept headers application/json+ld or application/json+hal will always result in a response with metadata included (except for the field dateRead).

-## Smart search
+##Smart search
-The web gateway allows searching on any attribute that is marked as  ‘searchable’ even if the original API dosn’t allow for searching on that specific attribute or property.
-It also support the searching of sub entities by the way of dot annotation e.g. `?field1.subfield1=searchme.
+The web gateway allows searching on any attribute that is marked as  ‘searchable’ even if the original API doesn’t allow for searching on that specific attribute or property.
+It also supports the searching of sub entities by the way of dot annotation e.g. `?field1.subfield1=searchme.
 All searchable fields of an endpoint are automatically collected for fuzzy search under the search query parameter allows you to also use `?search=searchme` be aware tho that this comes with a severe performance drain and that specific searches are almost always preferable.
 Wildcard search is only supported on string type attributes.

-## Ordering results
-adas
+##Data formats
+The web gateway defaults to the currently popular json data format, but supports other data formats out of the box, keep in mind that the data format determines how the data is presented to the consuming application.
+E.g it is possible to have the Gateway consume an json api but present its results as XML to a web application.
+The data format need to bes set on each call through the Accept header.
+The gateway currently supports the following Accept headers and corresponding formats.

+`text/csv`,`text/yaml`,`application/json`,`application/ld+json`, `application/json+ld`,`application/hal+json`,`application/json+hal`,`application/xml`

 ## Pagination
 The web gateway supports two different approaches to pagination, allowing the developer choose what fits him best.
 When making a GET call to a collection endpoint e.g. `/pet` instead of `/pet/{petId}` the result will always be an array of objects in the results property of the response (do the array might consist of zero items).
 Additionally a start(default 1), limit (default 25), page, pages and total property will be returned allowing you to slice the result any way you want.
 Basic slicing can be done using the start and limit properties, advanced slicing to the page end limit property (pagination).
 Lets assume that you have an collection containing a 125 result.
 A besic get would then get you something like